-Severe rules and strict on house many thirds has been severe. than the atmentions of the maintains.
-It he the made. the tere, the windows without a water the resemble. rather than the actual rates or their cultivament, which character as the content recharacter as the content of environment is early by it there is entered by our party.
-If the mea can been exist without entire circular, with an emperiters of the same to this entire entire terms that comes from restraint and confinement, the believes difficulties are few.
-If, on the other band, there is a great deal of unrecessory initiation, if the entirement is trivial: ing. then no amount of distilling or cracks will save the festilation from televisal violence and the and mercha The pressure becomes so great that prisoners break eat in unexpected fair, not because they plan to but because some incident opens the valve, so to speak, of littlents suppressed feelings and the prison is in a state of fary and kreteria before anyone knows executy just what has happened.
+Severe rules and strict enforcement are of less importance than the atmosphere of the institution.
+It is the mode. the tone, the unofficial relationship within the institution, rather than the actual rules or their enforcement, which determine its disciplinary problems.
+If the institutional environment is soothing, if there is interesting occupation, if the men can keep going without undue irritation, with an opportunity to get an outlet of some sort for the restlessness that comes from restraint and confinement, the behavior difficulties are few.
+If, on the other hand, there is a great deal of unnecessary irritation, if the environment is irritating, then no amount of discipline or cruelty will save the institution from internal violence, riot, fire and murder.
+The pressure becomes so great that prisoners break out in unexpected fury, not because they plan to but because some incident opens the valve, so to speak, of hitherto suppressed feelings and the prison is in a state of fury and hysteria before anyone knows exactly just what has happened.

-Antone who has stacked the plantement of prison rists will testify that they arise from a general situation rather than from any specific grievance, and that they are produced by the mass of the prisoners bursting into hysteria. even if they result from a scheme of some few leakers to make difficulties for the prison administration.
+Anyone who has studied the phenomenon of prison riots will testify that they arise from a general situation rather than from any specific grievance, and that they are produced by the mass of the prisoners bursting into hysteria. even if they result from a scheme of some few leaders to make difficulties for the prison administration.
 The emotional life within the prison is so closely interwoven that the real grievance of any one prisoner becomes a common grievance.
 It is this that defeats severity of prison discipline.
-When one man is unfairly or unjustly panished. instead of curbing him the prison administration rouses a large mass of prisoners against itself.
+When one man is unfairly or unjustly punished, instead of curbing him the prison administration rouses a large mass of prisoners against itself.
 Each tends to accept the punished man's grievance as his personal grievance.
 Instead of cowing one man it has roused a hundred to greater hatred and discontent.
 It is his failure to understand this that has given the prison administrator his greatest difficulty.
-If, and when, the warden can understand that punishment within a prison must have the moral approval of the prison community to be effective, then he and the control of th and el and el an adjustant the ancie and and
+If, and when, the warden can understand that punishment within a prison must have the moral approval of the prison community to be effective, then he will begin to see the bearing of his internal rules upon the general problem of prison discipline.
+It is clear at present that the more punishment in prison the more discontent, the more discontent the more irritation, the more irritation the more plotting, the more plotting the more violation of rules and the greater the need for more severe punishments.
+The whole procedure is in the nature of a vicious circle for which there seems to be no remedy.